pyRevit Developer's Guide

 Currently, you cannot use Visual Studio's "Run" button to debug pyRevit because of some build issues.
 Instead, follow this approach:

-- Build the Project: Open a command prompt or PowerShell, navigate to your git directory, and build the project in Debug mode:
+- Build the Project: Open a command prompt or PowerShell, navigate to your git directory, and build in Debug mode:

 -